-Reactions to a sexual assault can vary greatly.
-The reactions may come immediately afterwards or much later (see “Reactions to violence“).
+Reactions to sexual assault can vary greatly.
+Reactions may come immediately afterwards or much later (see “Reactions to violence“).
 For various reasons, some women seek help after a period of time, some not at all.
-The reasons can be many, maybe she does not want to tell anyone what has happened, or she is ashamed that she has been raped.
+The reasons can be many; she might not want to tell anyone what has happened, or she struggles with feelings of guilt and shame.

-If a woman feels bad for a long time after the rape she can seek counselling or therapy in a group or individually.
-For many women meeting others who have been raped is a source of strength as they realise that they are not alone in what they have been through.
+If you feel mentally unwell after having been sexually assaulted, you can seek counselling or therapy.
+For many women, meeting others with experiences similar to their own is a source of strength as they realise that they are not alone in having been subjected to sexual violence.